Sazuke: Etymology

 In the original Japanese, the term is preceded by an honorific prefix and is written in hiragana: おさづけ.
 The kanji most commonly associated with the term is 授, meaning "give, grant; impart, teach" and "be granted/taught."
+With the use of kanji, it can thus be written as お授け or 御授け.
 The follower who administers the Sazuke to the suffering person acts as a mediator through which Tenri-O-no-Mikoto grants the blessing of a cure.

 Bestowal

 In her lifetime, Nakayama Miki bestowed the Sazuke to her most devout followers.
 After she passed in 1887, Izo Iburi bestowed the Sazuke in her place.
 Initially, followers who distinguished themselves during Nakayama's physical lifetime would receive the Sazuke spontaneously as a divine direction.
-Increased demand for the Sazuke led to the creation of a standard lecture system known as the Besseki in 1889 or 1890.
-This system continues to this day.
-Nowadays, members who wish to receive the Sazuke are asked to attend nine lectures that cover Nakayama's life and teachings.